 These winter science experiments for elementary are all designed with an elementary learning level in mind.

 Teachers and parents alike want to add more STEM activities to their kids’ lives.
 STEM activities and science experiments for kids are one of the best ways to expand a child’s thinking and approach education in a comprehensive way.
+Add these winter science experiments to your list of STEM activities in the elementary classroom this year!

 Kids will have a blast with these fun hands-on experiments with ice, snow, and other winter elements!